Company sign-in (SSO)

 Your IT team will register OmniLab as a trusted application in your company's identity system and gather a small set of credentials to share.
 The exact steps depend on the provider you use.

-Hand this to your developer or IT administrator: SSO / OIDC setup reference
+Hand this to your developer or IT administrator: SSO / OIDC setup reference.
+OIDC (OpenID Connect) is the technical protocol most identity providers use to support single sign-on.

 That guide covers the exact fields to collect per provider, where to find them in each admin console, and a pre-launch checklist.